-Rather than thinking of the archive as a storage place for your collection, think of the archive as a means of showcasing your collection for today and posterity .
-With that in mind, select what you want to archive, thinking about:
+Rather than thinking of the archive as a storage place for your collection, think of the archive as a means of showcasing your collection for today, and also for posterity.
+With that in mind, select what you want to archive, considering:

-- The end user of your collection.
-Will it be a community member seeking a long lost recipe, a language teacher looking for folktales for a lesson plan, or a linguist looking for data on for linguistic analysis?
+- The end-users of your collection.
+Will it be a community member seeking a long lost recipe, a language teacher looking for folktales for a lesson plan, or a linguist seeking data for linguistic analysis?

 - The level of language endangerment.
-You will want to prioritize those sound and video materials that cannot be easily replaced and for many of the highly endangered languages we work on this might mean all the material you've collected.
+You will want to prioritize those sound and video materials that cannot be easily replaced.
+For many of the highly endangered languages we work on, this might mean all the material you've collected.

-- The reproducibility of materials: For example, in some cases, an annotation using acoustic software like PRAAT can be very useful for phonetic and phonological analysis, if both transcription and translation are available is also reproducible.
+- The reproducibility of materials: In some cases, an annotation grid from an acoustic software like PRAAT can be very useful for phonetic and phonological analysis.
+However, the PRAAT annotation grid is easily reproducible if both transcription and translation are available.

-- Cost: CORSAL estimates that it costs about $9 to archive an item.
-If you have to pay for archiving, how much are you budgeting for archiving?
+- Cost: CoRSAL estimates that it costs about $9 to archive an item.
+If you have to pay for archiving, how much have you budgeted for archiving?

 Transferring to the Archive

-- Contact CORSAL and develop an schedule for archiving: We suggest a paced archiving plan where you first start with your text, audio and video source files.
+- Contact CoRSAL and develop an schedule for archiving: We suggest a paced archiving plan where you first start with your text, audio and video source files.
 We will work with you to create a SayMore project which will then start you on the process of file naming and creating annotation (.eaf) files for audio and video source files.
-SayMore will also create metadata files which we will use fill in metadata in the digital library editor.
-LESSON: don't wait till the transcriptions are done, start now!
+SayMore will also create metadata, which will be the basis for the metadata in CoRSAL.

 - Discuss and sign the digital rights document: Digital Rights Agreement

-- Work with our staff to make sure all metadata we need is available
+- Work with our staff to create metadata that describes your files.

 At all points of the transfer process, you will have access to your folder and metadata records.
 You will also be provided a copy of all your digital files and metadata in a format that you request.